not-na/peng3d/docs/api/peng3d.rst

 This Module represents the root of the peng3d Engine.

 Most classes contained in submodules are available under the same name, e.g. you can use :py:class:`peng3d.Peng()` instead of :py:class:`peng3d.peng.Peng()`\ .
+Note that for compatibility reasons, peng3d.window is not available by default and will need to be imported directly.

 ``*``\ - importing submodules should be safe as most modules define an ``__all__`` variable.